-The antenna elevation: This distribution allows you to steer the antenna to a certain angle with respect to the antenna pointing elevation reference.
-Adding the antenna elevation component allows you to simulate a real life antenna down-tilt or up-tilt.
-It is .
-The depointing feature is very useful to simulate beamforming for instance.
+The antenna elevation ( ).: This distribution allows you to steer the antenna to a certain angle with respect to the antenna pointing elevation reference.
+Adding the antenna elevation component allows simulation of a real life antenna down-tilt or up-tilt This feature is useful to simulate beamforming..

-A positive value is equivalent to counter-clockwise to the 0 deg reference, that is to say: positive = up-tilt to the 0 deg reference and negative = down-tilt to the 0 deg reference
+A positive value is equivalent to counter-clockwise to the 0 degree reference, that is to say: positive = up-tilt to the 0 degree reference (i.e. towards the sky, such as an aeronautical or satellite link) and negative = down-tilt to the 0 degree reference (i.e. towards the ground, such as in a mobile base station).